 The same applies to women who use a contraceptive patch or vaginal ring and have a 7-day break followed by 21-day contraceptive cover.
 You should only miss your 7-day gap when required and no more than three times in a row.
 You may, as a consequence, also find that when you do have your next break, your period will be heavier than usual.

 It’s really important that you read the patient information leaflet that comes with your pill and consult a healthcare professional before you start taking Norethisterone, as not all contraceptives are the same.
-You may not be able to take your specific pill packet ‘back to back’, and even if you are able to do so, you shouldn’t exceed the recommended three packets in a row.
+You may not be able to take your specific pill packet ‘back to back’, and even if you are able to do so, you shouldn’t exceed the recommended three packets in a row without consulting a doctor.

 Are there any long-term solutions to delaying painful periods?